-Arguably the Thugs at the Snugly Duckling in Tangled, who turn out to be a likable bunch with a collective sensitive side, while at the same time being a pack of violent oafs.Hook-Hand: Though I do like breakin' femurs
+- Tangled: The thugs at the Snugly Duckling turn out to be a likable bunch with a collective sensitive side, while at the same time are still a pack of violent oafs.Hook-Hand: Though I do like breakin' femurs

-Thanks to its 'Scottish legend' backdrop, almost every adult male character in Brave is a Boisterous Bruiser.
+- Thanks to its 'Scottish legend' backdrop, almost every adult male character in Brave is a Boisterous Bruiser.
 Stand by for Ham-to-Ham Combat.

-Captain Silver from Treasure Planet, an alien of the Ursid race, certainly counts.
+- Captain Silver from Treasure Planet, an alien of the Ursid race, certainly counts.
 He's huge, built like a bear with a heavy accent, enormous hands, is always jolly and jovial until he reveals himself as a pirate and angrily attacks Jim, Doppler and Amelia with his crew, but then turns back to his kind self after saving Jim out of fatherly love and loves food, in fact he is the ship's cook, and at one point is seen regaling the rest of the crew with stories over tankards of drink, enthusiastically acting out parts of it and using his mechanical arm to provide shadow puppets of the events.
 He can certainly hold his own in a fight as well, showing a mere fraction of his strength in nearly crushing the spider-alien Scroop's claw when he threatened Jim, and when threatened by a black hole, he is seen with Jim, using his own body to not only anchor Jim to the ship better, but to shield him as well.